-From disaster relief to risk reduction
+From disaster relief to risk reduction in Albania

 Armenia is prone to natural disasters.
 Eight out of every 10 persons in the country face the probability of experiencing a natural disaster such as an earthquake, landslide or flooding.
 The country incurs $33 million in damage from such disasters every year.
 But thanks to recent efforts, Armenia has shifted from reactive relief to proactive risk reduction.